India tour & travel

 BadaBagh(royal cenotaphs + group of temples).
 It is 5 km from the city of Jaisalmer

-Three most important tourist destination at Jaislmer is the fort , Patwan ki Haveli and Sam Sand dunes
+Three most important tourist destination at Jaisalmer is the fort , Patwon ki Haveli and Sam Sand dunes

 Jaisalmer is connected to Delhi and other Rajasthan cities by Indian railway network.
 However being an end point of the rail map, all the trains' passes through Jodhpur.
 There is a direct train to Delhi from Jaisalmer.
 Passenger and express trains are there between Jodhpur and Jaisalmer.
 From Jodhpur there are many trains to different parts of the country.